0x92/alpaca-ai-trading-bot/README.md

    file to let ChatGPT suggest trending symbols instead of using Yahoo Finance.
    The **Buy Only** button works similarly but ignores sell signals and only executes trades when a buy recommendation is returned.
+   Select **debug** in the Activity filter to view the exact prompts sent to OpenAI and the received responses.

 ## Custom Prompt Editor